The Passion of the Christ: Plot

 The guards hurl insults at Jesus and place a crown of thorns on his head.
 Pilate presents him to the crowd and Caiphas, who all again demand that he be crucified.
-Unwilling to instigate unrest, Pilate orders Jesus' execution, claiming no responsibility.
+Unwilling to instigate unrest, Pilate orders Jesus' crucifixion, claiming no responsibility.
 Jesus carries a heavy wooden cross on the road to Golgotha with two thieves, Dismas and Gesmas, following behind.
 Along the way, he is harassed by the guards and rampant mob, is momentarily comforted by his mother and replenished by a woman who wipes his bloodied face with her veil.
-An unwilling Simon of Cyrene is pressed with carrying the cross to Golgotha where, with Mary, Magdalene, John, and others witnessing, Jesus is crucified.
+An unwilling Simon of Cyrene is pressed with helping Jesus carry the cross to Golgotha, where Jesus is crucified with Mary, Magdalene, John, and others witnessing.

-Jesus prays to God to forgive his tormentors, who mock him for not being able to come down from the cross, while providing salvation to Dismas, crucified beside him, for his faith and repentance, and comforts his mother.
+Jesus prays to God to forgive his tormentors who mock him for not being able to come down from the cross, and he also provides salvation to Dismas, crucified beside him, for the latter’s faith and repentance, and comforts his own mother.
 Finally succumbing to his wounds, Jesus surrenders his spirit and dies.
 A single droplet of rain falls, triggering an earthquake which damages the Second Temple and rips the veil covering the Holy of Holies, to the horror of Caiaphas and the Pharisees.
-The guards seek to expedite the thieves deaths by breaking their legs and, upon seeing Jesus dead, order tribune Cassius to spear his side to be sure.
-As Satan screams in defeat in the depths of Hell, Jesus' body is taken down from the cross and entombed; days later, he rises from the dead and exits the tomb.
+The guards seek to expedite the thieves' deaths by breaking their legs and, upon seeing Jesus dead, order tribune Cassius to spear his side to be sure.
+As Satan screams in defeat in a distorted hellscape, Jesus' body is taken down from the cross and entombed; on the third day, he rises from the dead and exits the tomb.